Introduction

 Custom Base URL

-To use an Anthropic-compatible proxy or gateway:
+To use a Claude-compatible proxy or gateway:

-agsh --provider anthropic --model claude-sonnet-4-20250514 --base-url https://my-proxy.example.com
+agsh --provider claude --model claude-sonnet-4-20250514 --base-url https://my-proxy.example.com

 API Details